Lamb-shift-mediated energy transfer in open quantum batteries: Introduction

 However, a critical gap persists in the existing literature: the vast majority of prior open-system QB studies\cite{Aruldhas2009,GROSS1982301,RevModPhys.93.025005,Forn-Diaz2019,Fragner2008} have failed to consider system-environment interference, effectively neglecting the Lamb shift\cite{PhysRev.72.241,TheoryofOpen1}.
 By assuming that the environment only induces energy dissipation (represented by decay rates $\gamma_a$) without modulating the bare system frequencies ($\omega_a, \omega_b$), these models oversimplify the resonance conditions.
 Such an oversight is particularly problematic in experimental platforms like circuit QED or cavity QED, where vacuum fluctuations inevitably induce frequency shifts \cite{RevModPhys.93.025005,Forn-Diaz2019,Fragner2008}.
 Most previous studies have focused on dissipative effects while neglecting coherent renormalization such as the Lamb shift, which may become relevant in precision-controlled platforms.

-In this work, we aim to bridge this gap by explicitly incorporating Lamb-shift corrections into the charging dynamics of an open QB system.
+In this work, we aim to bridge this gap by explicitly incorporating Lamb-shift corrections\cite{PhysRevApplied.23.024010,PhysRevB.99.035421} into the charging dynamics of an open QB system.
 We model both the charger and the battery as quantum harmonic oscillators and derive a Lindblad master equation that accounts for both dissipation and the interference-induced frequency renormalization.
 Unlike prior QB studies that focus solely on the role of decay \cite{PhysRev.72.339, PhysRevA.81.052501}, this paper provides a robust framework to understand how environment-induced energy shifts modify the work-extraction capacity (ergotropy).

 Our results reveal a clear manifestation of mode-selective energy transfer governed by the Lamb-shift-modified resonance condition.
 We demonstrate that by tuning the driving frequency to the renormalized eigenfrequencies $\lambda_{\pm}$, one can selectively optimize energy distribution between the charger and the battery-a phenomenon we call the ``switching effect."
 Furthermore, we propose a frequency correction strategy based on the Lamb-shifted eigenvalues to restore ergotropy that would otherwise degrade due to environmental interference.
-These findings offer actionable insights for designing controllable quantum energy devices in interference-prone environments.
+These findings suggest a possible mechanism for controlling energy redistribution in open quantum batteries.

 The remainder of this paper is organized as follows: In Sec.\ref{sec:model}, we describe the model setup and derive the master equation with Lamb-shift corrections.
 In Sec.\ref{sec:results}, we present the numerical results and the physical analysis of the switchable charging dynamics.
 Finally, the experimental feasibility and conclusions are summarized in Sec. \ref{sec:Experimental Feasibility} and Sec. \ref{sec:Conclusion}.